leninanduin/arduzaku/README.md

 zaku-digispark.ino to being used with digispark boards, include SimpleServo.h library, since normal servo doesn't work with digispark boards.

+follow this tutorial http://digistump.com/wiki/digispark/tutorials/connecting to load the file into the digispak boards.

+for other arduino boards follow the default procedure.

 you can print the zaku-digispark-board.pdf and etch your own boards.

 Folow the desing in zaku-digispark.board.pdf to connect the components.